-[

-on telco cloud continuum

-and experimentation

-infrastructure that spans

-the programme lifetime.
-It

-requires to be established

-and steered with long

-term commitment of

-partners and of JU

-member other than the

-Union.
-This is needed to

-provide the means for

-further integrating SNS

 JU solutions and test

 them in future SNS trials

 with sufficient stability.

 The activities are also

 supporting the objectives

 of the EC White Paper

 "How to master Europe's

 digital infrastructure

 needs?" and targets

 cooperation with the

 forthcoming activities

 under Horizon Europe

 Cluster 4 -in the context

 of Connected

 Collaborative Computing

 Networks (3C networks)

 and other ongoing

 European activities (e.g.

 IPCEI-CIS, the Cloud-

 Edge-IoT HE projects

 etc.).

 HORIZON-JU-SNS- At least 70% of the In line with Recital 14, 21 Up to 30% of the budget

-2025-STREAM-D- budget should be and Article 5.2.(a) of the fully open
+2025-02-STREAM- budget should be and Article 5.2.(a) of the fully open

-01 implemented by the Council regulation (EU)
+D-01 implemented by the Council regulation (EU)

 SNS JU member 2021/2085 establishing

 (other than the the Joint Undertakings

 Union) and their under Horizon Europe.

-Large scale trials require
+constituent or Large scale trials require

-- ·

-constituent or take up commitments
+affiliated entities. take up commitments

-affiliated entities. from JU private member
+from JU private member

 constituents or affiliated

 entities.

 The Innovation Actions,

 with higher TRLs, will

 leverage and complement

 the programmatic large-

 scale platform for test and

 validation of critical

 technologies and will be

 enhanced over time.
 This

-requires a long-term

-commitment of the

-participating entities and

-from the JU member

-other than the Union.
+1 1

-For the above Streams (Table App 3), applicants will be invited to fill a mandatory table of compliance at proposal stage in the Application Form Technical Description (Part B).
+For the above Streams (Table App 5), applicants will be invited to fill a mandatory table of compliance at proposal stage in the Application Form Technical Description (Part B).

-Proposals that do not fulfil the above Table App 3 conditions, including the mandatory table of compliance, at the time of the proposal submission, will be considered ineligible and, therefore, will not be evaluated.
+Proposals that do not fulfil the above Table App 5 conditions, including the mandatory table of compliance, at the time of the proposal submission, will be considered ineligible and, therefore, will not be evaluated.